swryu0906/WDI/w07/d05/ASSIGNMENT/pokemon_starter/readme.md

 - this route should retrieve a random pokemon from the pokemons, should render with pokeInfo

-####LAYOUT
+####INDEX.HTML

-Your layout should have three inputs.
+Your index.html should have three inputs.
 Which will send query params to the proper routes.
 One for search by type, one for search by name and one which is a button that searches random.

 ####VIEWS